 Talent rediscovery software uses machine learning which needs a lot of data to learn how to screen resumes as accurately as a human recruiter.
-This can mean several hundreds to several thousands of resumes for each specific role.
+This can mean several hundreds to several thousands of resumes needed for a specific role.

 Talent rediscovery software is trained to find patterns in historical recruiting decisions.
 That means any human bias that may already be in your recruiting process – even if it’s unconscious – can be learned by the software.

 To avoid replicating human bias, make sure the software you use takes steps to remove patterns of potential bias (e.g., hiring graduates from certain schools).